kanisterio/kanister/docs/install.rst

     --set bpValidatingWebhook.tls.caBundle=$(cat /path/to/ca.pem | base64 -w 0) \
     --set bpValidatingWebhook.tls.secretName=tls-secret

+.. _deploying_repo_server_controller:

 Deploying Kopia Repository server controller
 ============================================

 Kopia Repository server controller is not enabled by default.
 It can be deployed by setting the `repositoryServerController.enabled` value as shown below

 .. substitution-code-block:: bash

   helm upgrade --install kanister kanister/kanister-operator --namespace kanister --create-namespace \
   --set repositoryServerController.enabled=true

 This will create another container in the kanister pod for kopia repository server controller.

 Building and Deploying from Source